richardjlyon/jekyll-kingswoodblog/_posts/2013-05-05-the-energy-problem.markdown

 ---
 Title: The energy problem
+layout: post
 ---

 **Why build a zero energy house?**

 Two thirds of all the energy consumed in the world comes from hydrocarbon sources — coal, oil, and gas.
 The major systems that support our way of life  — industrial agriculture, global industrial manufacturing, global transportation — only work with those hydrocarbon energy sources.

 There are three, very serious problems with that arrangement.

 The first problem is that no other energy sources provide the combination of energy density, transportability, stability, convertibility and energy ‘profit’ that these systems depend on.

 ## Batteries not included
 We can’t run on electricity the industrial manufacturing and global transportation systems upon which the manufacture of solar and wind devices depends.
 Worse, hydrocarbon boosts the amount of food available to us through irrigation, fertilisers, pesticides, refrigeration, transportation and processing and we can’t replace those inputs with electricity either.
 Without hydrocarbon, we can’t build renewable energy devices, or feed ourselves.